spilchen/yahoo_fantasy_bot/README.rst

   ybot <cfg_file>

-The default is to run in automated mode.
-This will optimize the lineup for the next scoring period.
-You can do this in a dry-run meaning no changes are made with Yahoo by specifying the --dry-run option.
-There is also an interactive mode where you get a menu system and you can run the various lineup optimization commands with the --interactive option.
+The script will choose a lineup based on available spots in the lineup.
+You can have it do a dry run with the --dry-run option so that it doesn't make any roster moves with Yahoo.
+These is also a prompt option that will confirm with you each time it is about to make a roster move with Yahoo.
 To get a full help text use the `--help` option.

 Example
 -------